 If your personal or financial circumstances are not complex then our work can be completed for a Fixed Fee.

 - Taking your full instructions

 - drafting your Lasting Power of Attorney and explaining it to you

 - making any necessary amendments

 - providing you with the final copy for your approval and signature

 - witnessing your signature

 Payment of the registration fee to the Office of the Public Guardian of £82 for each LPA unless you are entitled to fee remission based on your financial income situation.

 If your own personal or financial circumstances are more complex or you wish to impose special conditions into your LPA then we would still be happy to prepare and register your Lasting Power of Attorney for you but this will be subject to an additional fee which we will agree with you before any work is started.

-Plan ahead and call us now by contacting Jennifer Wright or Janet Davies on 01636 616350 for a no obligation initial discussion over your needs.
+Plan ahead and call us now by contacting Melodie Rockcliffe or Janet Davies on 01636 616350 for a no obligation initial discussion over your needs.